Navigating the insurance world can be a challenge.

 Tom: Original Medicare, which became law in 1965, is pretty straightforward—hasn’t changed much in 55 years.
 Part A covers the hospital benefit, and Part B covers the outpatient benefit.
 What can be confusing are the enhancements that have been added over the years; when and how to enroll; the penalties for late enrollment; and the costs associated with premiums, deductibles, co-insurance, and co-pays.
 There are so many choices, and they can differ by company and area.
 When someone approaches age 65, they start getting mail every day about options.
 And that can get overwhelming.
 Since I already went through all that, I can relate to what members are experiencing and speak to the process and options both as a beneficiary and a broker.

 Tom: Prior to 1965, when people resigned from their job, they lost their health insurance.
 As a result, medical care was paid for out of pocket.
 Since Medicare became available, seniors can have access to health care for the rest of their life.
 This a huge reducer of stress since people often could not afford to get medical service, especially before a condition became serious.
-Testing and treatment for COVID-19 is covered under Medicare.
-With some Advantage Plans there also are no co-pays associated with COVID-19 testing or treatment.
-And treatment can be focused on physical and mental health.
+Treatment can be focused on physical and mental health.

 If you had just one piece of advice for someone transitioning to Medicare, what would it be?